 A third commented, “I had the toenail on both big toes removed in early December because of ingrown toenails.”

-There are several options for keeping your toenails well-trimmed.
+There are several options for keeping your toenails well trimmed.
 Some people find extended nail trimmers helpful.
-“I’ve seen one that's on a long stick, for lack of a better word,” shared one member.
+“I’ve seen one that’s on a long stick, for lack of a better word,” shared one member.
 “Those scare me because my feet jump when I touch my toes.”

 If left untreated, toenail fungus can lead to complications such as severe nail thickening, cracking, and even pain and sensitivity in the toes due to deep fissures (deep cracks or splits) in the nail.

 People diagnosed with MS take medication that suppresses the immune system to control their disease.
 However, these medications can increase the risk of infections, including fungal infections.
-Additionally, some research suggests people with MS may have a genetic predisposition to developing nail fungus, though more research is needed to confirm this link.
+Additionally, some research suggests people with MS may have a genetic predisposition to developing nail fungus, although more research is needed to confirm this link.

 One member mentioned taking antifungal medication, writing, “They have stronger meds for fungus, too.
 Better than taking out the nail.”